Albinism in humans: Epidemiology

 Albinism affects people of all ethnic backgrounds; its frequency worldwide is estimated to be approximately one in 17,000.
-Prevalence of the different forms of albinism varies considerably by population, and is highest overall in people of sub-Saharan African descent.
-Today, the prevalence of albinism in sub-Saharan Africa is around 1 in 5,000, while in Europe and the US it is around 1 in 20,000 of the European derived population.
+Prevalence of the different forms of albinism varies considerably by population and is highest overall in people of sub-Saharan African descent.
+Today, the prevalence of albinism in sub-Saharan Africa is around 1 in 5,000, while in Europe and the US it is around 1 in 20,000 of the European-derived population.
 Rates as high as 1 in 1,000 have been reported for some populations in Zimbabwe and other parts of Southern Africa.

 Certain ethnic groups and populations in isolated areas exhibit heightened susceptibility to albinism, presumably due to genetic factors.
-These include notably the Native American Kuna, Zuni and Hopi nations (respectively of Panama, New Mexico and Arizona); Japan, in which one particular form of albinism is unusually common (OCA 4); and Ukerewe Island, the population of which shows a very high incidence of albinism.
+These include notably the Native American Guna, Zuni and Hopi nations (respectively of Panama, New Mexico and Arizona); Japan, in which one particular form of albinism is unusually common (OCA 4); and Ukerewe Island, the population of which shows a very high incidence of albinism.

 Society and culture

-In physical terms, humans with albinism commonly have visual problems and need sun protection.
+Special status of albinos in Native American culture

+In some Native American and South Pacific cultures, people with albinism have been traditionally revered, because they were considered heavenly beings associated with the sky.
+Among various indigenous tribes in South America, albinos were able to live luxurious lives due to their divine status.
+This special status was applied mainly to male albinos.
+It has been theorized that the very high level of albinism among some Native American tribes can be attributed to sexual privileges given to male albinos, which allowed them to reproduce with large numbers of non-albino women in their tribes, leading to the spread of genes that are associated with albinism.